dotnet/csharpstandard/standard/attributes.md

 > }
 > ```
 >
 > The presence of the attribute helps the compiler in a number of ways.
-First, the compiler can issue a warning if there's a path where the method can exit without throwing an exception.
+First, the compiler can issue a warning if there’s a path where the method can exit without throwing an exception.
 Second, the compiler can suppress nullable warnings in any code after a call to that method, until an appropriate catch clause is found.
-Third, the unreachable code won't affect any null states.
+Third, the unreachable code won’t affect any null states.
 >
-> The attribute does not change reachability (§13.2) or definite assignment (§9.4) analysis based on the presence of this attribute.
+> The attribute does not change reachability ([§13.2](statements.md#132-end-points-and-reachability)) or definite assignment ([§9.4](variables.md#94-definite-assignment)) analysis based on the presence of this attribute.
 It is used only to impact nullability warnings. *end example*

-#### §The-DoesNotReturnIf-Attribute The DoesNotReturnIf attribute
+#### 22.5.7.5 The DoesNotReturnIf attribute

 Specifies that a given method never returns if the associated `bool` parameter has the specified value.